 Home Tour: Cast Iron Radiators Fitted in Victorian Terrace Home

-Suzie, our Cast Iron Radiators manager has recently completed renovating her Victorian terrace house.
+Suzie has recently completed renovating her Victorian terrace house.
 As part of the renovation process she replaced all the modern steel radiators with our own reclaimed radiators.
-Today she is telling us all about which styles she chose and how she incorporated each one into her design scheme.
+Today she is telling us all about which styles she chose.

-We went for a traditional shaker style kitchen with cabinets colour matched to Little Greene paint companies’ slaked lime dark, oak worktops and fitted a bespoke York stone floor.
-I decided on two duchess radiators painted in Little Greene paint companies Serpentine.
+We went for a traditional shaker style kitchen with cabinets in Little Greene slaked lime dark, oak worktops and fitted a bespoke York stone floor.
+I decided on two duchess radiators painted in Little Greene Serpentine.
 It’s one of my favourite colours for the radiators and compliments the tones in the stone floor so well.
 Satin nickel accessories finish the look and fit in with the other fixtures in the kitchen.
 The radiators are situated under the two windows in the dining space of the kitchen.
 Standing at 26.5” High and being quite narrow take up little room yet heat the room which is approximately 20m2 perfectly.

 In the front living room there is a large bay window with a low windowsill.
 For this reason I went for a low warehouse radiator in a hand burnished finish.
 These cast iron radiators are a rarer model but there are many short and chunky styles available.
 The finish on the radiator gives it an industrial look and it makes a real feature under the window.